manwar/perlweeklychallenge-club/challenge-279/atschneid/README.md

 }
 ```

 Easy to do with Perl and regexes.
 Count the number of case insensitive matches of the regex group `[aeiou]`, then return if the count is 0 mod 2.
-Conveniently `$#` gives the max index, and since we are zero indexed, the return value is just this mod 2.
+Conveniently `$#` gives the max index, and since we are zero indexed, the return value is just this index mod 2.

 One question I didn't tackle was semi-vowels: 'y', and to a much less extent 'w', and much much less 'r' and 'l'.
-The only one I might have addressed is 'y' but how to do that, count it as a vowel *half* the time?
+The only one I might have addressed is 'y' but how to do that? count it as a vowel *half* the time?
 Nah, skip it.
 Core vowels only!

 ### Rust